franzflasch/pong/README.md

 ```

 # Playing
 Use arrow up/down for controlling the left paddle.
-Right paddle is player by the AI.
+Right paddle is played by the AI.
 There is no game end.
 Points are counting up endlessly.